Griznah/dotfiles/README.md

 # dotfiles

-Repo for my linux configurations
+Repo for my linux configurations, might work for OS X as well.

 ## Installation